-Scott Scales, Executive Chef at Kaiser Permanente was thrilled to learn that he could easily purchase products from many of the vendors he met at the fair by going through a single distributor: B-Line.
-We connected him directly with the B-Line team to work out the details.
-This is just one example of how we’re harnessing the energy of the Redd to help make connections and facilitate transactions between food producers and institutional buyers.
+In addition to an array of vendors, buyers who attended the 2018 vendor fair had the chance to connect with unique service providers.
+Scott Scales, Executive Chef at Kaiser Permanente, was thrilled to learn that he could easily purchase products from many of the vendors he met at the fair by going through B-Line.
+This is just one example of how the energy of the Redd can be harnessed to help make connections and facilitate transactions between food producers and institutional buyers.